Flexible-length Text Infilling for Discrete Diffusion Models

-\textbf{Wall Time Analysis} We evaluate the inference speed of DDOT against the diffusion baselines on the One-Billion-Word dataset.
-Table \ref{tab:inference_speed} presents the wall-clock time per batch alongside BLEU-2 and BLEU-4 scores for an increasing number of sampling steps.
+\textbf{Wall-Time Analysis} We evaluate the inference speed of DDOT against the diffusion baselines on the One-Billion-Word. \autoref{tab:inference_speed} presents the wall-clock time per batch alongside BLEU-2 and BLEU-4 scores for increasing numbers of sampling steps.

 DDOT demonstrates significantly better efficiency.
-For any given number of sampling steps, DDOT is not only faster than LC and competitive with PoP in terms of raw speed, but also achieves substantially higher BLEU scores.
+For any given number of sampling steps, DDOT is not only faster than LC and competitive with PoP in raw speed, but also achieves substantially higher BLEU scores.
 Notably, LC must regenerate prompt tokens and therefore requires up to double the input sequence length.
-PoP also requires an additional forward pass to predict initial positions. \\
+PoP also requires an additional forward pass to predict initial positions.\\

-\textbf{Efficiency Considerations} The added modules to enable position prediction are lightweight, consisting of a linear head and two type embeddings.
-On the other hand, the LC baseline requires double the context length of DDOT because it must regenerate prompt tokens.
+\textbf{Efficiency Considerations} The added modules that enable position prediction are lightweight, consisting of a linear head and two type embeddings.
+By contrast, the LC baseline requires double the context length of DDOT because it must regenerate prompt tokens.

-The OT calculation is highly efficient, taking 16 minutes and 11 seconds on an Intel Xeon 8462Y+ 64 core processor for the 10 billion token subset of FineWeb EDU.
-In practice, we stream the dataset, caching several OT couplings in advance without needing to preprocess the OT.
-With caching, it takes 4 minutes and 30 seconds to do 1000 training steps on an L40 gpu with a batch size of 256.
-Without caching, it takes 4 minutes and 27 seconds, a negligible difference.
+The OT calculation is highly efficient, taking 16 minutes, 11 seconds on an Intel Xeon 8462Y+ 64-core processor for the 10-billion-token subset of FineWeb-Edu.
+In practice, we stream the dataset, caching several OT couplings in advance without needing to preprocess them.
+With caching, it takes 4 minutes, 30 seconds to run 1{,}000 training steps on an L40 GPU with a batch size of 256.
+Without caching, it takes 4 minutes, 27 seconds—a negligible difference.